-The Modern Languages curriculum offers two innovative tracks for majors:
+The Modern Languages curriculum offers multiple innovative tracks for majors.

 About Our Program

 Study abroad options help students gain linguistic and cultural competency.
 Students have the option of long term study (one academic year or one semester) or multiple short term programs (summer, inter-semester).
 There are a number of options that allow students to tailor their experience to their career goals.

 Students have local, national, and international opportunities to engage in Service Learning.
 Placements reflect student interests and are designed to fulfill academic, personal, and/or career-specific goals of the individual learner.

 Students complete 1-2 internships in local, national, and international placements.
 Appointments reflect student interests and are designed to fulfill academic and/or career-specific goals of the individual learner.
 Possibilities include the Washington Internship, World Internships, and more.

 Modern Languages boasts an integrated program where students work with Native and Heritage speakers who are members of the Daemen community as a means by which to build communicative fluency.

 All students graduate having completed a senior project that showcases their linguistic abilities, their research skills, and their personal interests and talents.
 Majors write in the language of study while Dual/Double majors typically graduate with their work articulated in two languages.